Privatix/privatix/doc/agent_billing.md

 2. Service aging

    - Termination of services, that was suspended longer that `max. suspend time` for corresponding offering.
-It prevents client from occupating service without using it for indefinite time.
+It prevents client from occupying service without using it for indefinite time.
    - Termination of services, that was never used longer that `max. inactive time` for corresponding offering.
-It prevents client from occupating service without ever using it for indefinite time.
+It prevents client from occupying service without ever using it for indefinite time.